 The delegate accreditation booth is at Mathallen in the 2nd floor (Maridalsveien 17A).
-Delegates must check in in person and pick up their wristband / pass at the Clarion Royal Christiania Hotel.
-Opening times for check-in are as follows:
+Delegates must check in in person and pick up their wristband / pass.
+Opening times for check-in are as follows (2015):

 Unfortunately not.
-Admission to by:Larm is sold only as a package and only delegates have admission to the conference areas of the hotel.
-There are usually a few debates and seminars that take place extraneous to the conference hotel and these are usually open to all.
-This will be announced in advance.
+Admission to by:Larm is sold only as a package and only delegates have admission to the conference.

 I think a delegate pass is rather expensive.
 Can I get a group or student discount or some other discount?

 Like most other music conferences, by:Larm only offers lower prices on registration if you sign-up at an early bird rate.
 This affords a discount to all, if you register early.
 We also have a student discount, you must have valid student ID to get your accreditation.
 Please contact mina (a) bylarm.no for more info.

-Admission to the conference only areas at the hotel, where both Norwegian and international delegates congregate, all the seminars and other by:Larm activities.
+Admission to the conference area, where both Norwegian and international delegates congregate, all the seminars, concerts and other by:Larm activities.
 The Speed Meetings are by invitation only and are not included as part of your delegate’s package.

-I would like a stand at the conference hotel or would like to advertise in your brochures and other print material.
+I would like a stand at the conference centre or would like to advertise in your brochures and other print material.
 Who should I be in contact with?

 by:Larm is a self-owned non-profit organisation.
 The company Bureau Storm is employed by the organisation to run the event and reports back to by:Larm’s board of directors.